Polkadot-Blockchain-Academy/pba-book/content/polkadot/xcmp/slides.md

 XCMP is the data layer, while XCM is the language.

-XCMP only focuses on the transmission of raw bytes between chains.<br/>
+XCMP only focuses on the transmission of raw bytes between chains.<br />
 In this lesson we will focus only on XCMP.

 <img rounded width="400px" src="./img/people-talking.jpg" />